 Airplane recycling pertains to the process of harvesting parts and materials from end-of-life aircraft.
 As the airline industry looks to become more eco-friendly as well as to cut costs, one area of increasing interest is that of aircraft recycling.
 With 12,000 aircraft scheduled to be decommissioned over the next two decades, recycling will play a larger role.

-- Some airplane parts can be recovered or refurbished for reuse in new aircraft.
+Some airplane parts can be recovered or refurbished for reuse in new aircraft.
 Utilizing old aircraft parts such as galley carts, trays, and overhead bins in the fitting of new planes can help aircraft producers control costs.
-In fact, aircraft are increasingly being retired earlier in life to harvest parts, which can generate more revenue than selling intact.
+In fact, aircraft are increasingly being retired earlier in life to harvest parts, which can generate more revenue than being sold intact.

-- It ensures environmentally friendly disposal of airplane waste and reduces air, water, and soil contamination.
+Environmentally-friendly disposal of airplane waste reduces air, water, and soil contamination.

 Airplane Recycling Industry Trade Association

-- AFRA estimates that over the next 20 years, 12,000 airplanes which worth $1.3 trillion will be at the end of service life.
+AFRA estimates that over the next 20 years, 12,000 airplanes worth $1.3 trillion will be at the end of service life.

-- Currently, 80-85 percent of an aircraft is recycled which was less than 50 percent only a few years ago.
-AFRA aims at increasing this number to 90 percent by the end of 2016.
+Currently, 80-85% of an aircraft is recycled which was less than 50% only a few years ago.
+AFRA aims at increasing this number to 90% by the end of 2016.